-PSYC 183: Children & Adults with Disabilities & the Learning Process
+PSYC 183: The Learning Process and Disabilities

 This course explores various learning theories, especially behavior modification, as they relate to children and adults with disabilities.
 Included will be an introduction to the biological aspects of the brain and learning.
 Ethical questions regarding the application of certain learning theories will be examined.
 [L,S] (Fa) 3 credits